starship/starship/docs/fr-FR/config/README.md

 | symbol    |                  | Reflète la valeur de l'option `symbol`         |
 | style\* |                  | Reflète la valeur de l'option `style`          |

-*: Cette variable peut uniquement être utilisée dans une chaine de style
+*: This variable can only be used as a part of a style string

 ### Exemples